 He is board-certified in Medical Quality.
-He is the author of the book title “Case report: basics and publication.” and senior Co-Editor of the book “Endocrinology of Aging.”
+He is the author of the book titled “Case report: basics and publication.” and senior Co-Editor of the book “Endocrinology of Aging.”
 His research focuses on neuroendocrinology, mainly on pituitary and adrenal tumor and health care disparities in diabetes in Latinx populations.
 He is dedicated to the community and helps as the co-medical director for an underserved clinic in Phoenix, where he created the endo and diabetes clinic.
 He also helped screen asylum patients as part of his volunteer work with the 100 Angels group, and he gives lectures and mentors many underrepresented minorities to become part of medicine.
-Due to all his career, Dr. Correa has been awarded several recognitions, including Presidential Leadership scholar, 100 Hispanic Inspiring Scientist, Medscape Rising Start, N.M.Q.F.
+Due to his career, Dr. Correa has been awarded several recognitions, including Presidential Leadership scholar, 100 Hispanic Inspiring Scientist, Medscape Rising Start, N.M.Q.F.
 40 under 40, Humanitarian award by Arizona Medical Association AACE Endocrinology Rising Star and many other prestigious national awards.

-Dr. Jessica Edwards, DO | she/her/hers
+Jessica Edwards, DO | she/her/hers

-Family Medicine | Austin, TX | NMA Member
+Family Medicine | Austin, TX | National Medical Association (NMA) Member

 Dr. Jessica Edwards is a second-generation Board-Certified Family Medicine Physician in Austin, Texas.
 Seeing patients of all ages and stages, her practice focuses on prevention and improving access to care via telemedicine.
 She is a 2019-2020 American Association of Colleges of Osteopathic Medicine Health Policy Fellow and now serves as the co-chair of the Governmental Affairs Committee of the Texas Osteopathic Medical Association.
 She received the 2019 Prestigious Top Healthcare Leaders Under 40 Award by the National Medical Association Post Graduate Section and she is the former National President of the Committee of Interns and Residents, America’s largest union of Resident Physicians.
-In addition, she is former Vice-Chair of the Obstetrics Department at Resolute Hospital and has served on the Women’s Services Quality Committee at Christus Santa Rosa Hospital in New Braunfels, Texas.
-Dr. Edwards has been featured in multiple editorials, several podcasts/interviews and launched the Straight Facts No Chaser podcast in 2020.
+In addition, she is the former Vice-Chair of the Obstetrics Department at Resolute Hospital and has served on the Women’s Services Quality Committee at Christus Santa Rosa Hospital in New Braunfels, Texas.
+Dr. Edwards has been featured in multiple editorials, and several podcasts/interviews and launched the Straight Facts No Chaser podcast in 2020.
 In her free time, she likes to cook, travel, mentor pre-med and medical students and spend time with her husband, Domonic and their two children.

-Dr. Tracey L. Henry, MD, MPH, MS | she/her/hers
+Tracey L. Henry, MD, MPH, MS | she/her/hers

 Internal Medicine | Atlanta, GA | ACP Member